Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 Ah, free books, the always controversial topic that frequently pops up in discussions among authors and publishers.
 It seems they are often seen as the greatest evil professional writers have ever faced.
 Unfortunately, a recent discussion I participated in is keeping this ignorant, fearful tradition alive and well.

-Recently, a Linkedin author group I am subscribed presented a post made months before I joined the group, and yet was still being discussed.
-It sat at around 1,800 responses and still climbing.
+Recently, a LinkedIn author group I am subscribed to posted a post from months before I joined, and it was still being discussed.
+It sat at around 1,800 responses and is still climbing.
 The original poster essentially put out a call to the group’s other authors to stop giving away free books (or e-books, more to the point.)
 Their argument was that there were so many free books available that potential customers download everything in sight and don’t need to buy anything.
-He called for authors to stop giving away free books because doing so was ruining everyone else’s ability to make money in competition with the deluge.
+He called on authors to stop giving away free books because doing so was ruining everyone else’s ability to make money amid the deluge.

-This gent — like so many authors who think as he does –just doesn’t get it.
+This gent — like so many authors who think as he does — just doesn’t get it.
+Giving away free books is a long-standing marketing tool, especially for self-publishing.

 Why Free Books?

 Let’s talk about why some authors give away free books en masse to begin with.
 Those who do likely believe they will expand their readership.
-Their hope is doing so will expand their pool of potential customers of their other products.
-This usually doesn’t happen organically, however.
+Their hope is that doing so will expand their pool of potential customers for their other products.
+However, this usually doesn’t happen organically.
 An additional “hook” is likely required.

 Offering free books is such a widely used ploy, so the person who started this particular conversation was correct in one regard.
 People do tend to download everything they can in line with their reading tastes.
 Many acquire far more content than they will ever possibly read.
 As a result, most free e-books end up sitting on the downloader’s virtual shelf, never to be read, forever a wasted opportunity.